The Snowling Queen

 Exeunt Tam, Wax, Lie, and Maggy.

-SILANIA: Hark, now, and stay, Wendell Huxley!
+SILANIA: Hark, now, but stay, Wendell Huxley!

 WENDELL: Aback.
 What treachery hast thou employ’d to learn,